mattrussi/gitlab-com-runbooks/docs/teleport/Connect_to_Database_Console_via_Teleport.md

 If you have issues connecting, try using the `--debug` flag to display more verbose information

-### psql: error: could not connect to server: Connection refusedIs the server running on host "localhost" (::1) and accepting TCP/IP connections on port X
+### `psql: error: could not connect to server: Connection refused Is the server running on host "localhost" (::1) and accepting TCP/IP connections on port X`

 This is possibly because the local `psql` client is overriding the user and database name.
 It can be resolved by running this more explicit command